 Crusade of 1096 to protect European pilgrims coming to the Holy Lands of Jerusalem.

 They are called the Poor Knights due to the oath of poverty they had to take.
 They

-had to supply their own means of travel and weaponry and for sometime they relied
+had to supply their own means of travel and weaponry and for sometime they relied on

-to the knight were donated to the Order in honor of the oath of poverty.
+knight were donated to the Order in honor of the oath of poverty.